What does a small business consultant do?

 Conclusion

-A small business consultant can help you run your business, by planning your business strategy and in some cases even executing it.
-I’m a big believer in small business consulting because I see the positive effects of it every single day!
+A small business consultant can help you run your business by planning your business strategy and, in some cases, even executing it.
+I’m a big believer in small business consulting because I see its positive effects daily!

-But not all consultants are created equal, and not all businesses or business projects are created equal, either.
-You’ll need to consider why you’re thinking about hiring a consultant, and how long you’re willing to wait before you see results, and how much you can realistically afford to pay for their counsel.
+However, not all consultants are created equal, and not all businesses or projects are created equal.
+You’ll need to consider why you’re considering hiring a consultant, how long you’re willing to wait before you see results, and how much you can realistically afford to pay for their counsel.

-Then, you need to find a consultant that you really click with.
+Then, you need to find a consultant with whom you can click.
 When all of that comes together, you’ve positioned yourself for success.